 Osaka, Japan’s 3rd largest city, is home to Universal Studios Japan, Spa World, Osaka Castle and its peach, plum, and cherry trees, Umeda Sky Building, and the Dotonburi shopping and nightlife district, which is where the famous Glico Running Man Neon Sign is located.
 Osaka is famous for its cuisine, like takoyaki (fried squid balls) and okonomiyaki (cabbage patties fried “as you like it” with a variety of toppings like mayo, seaweed, bacon, and more).

 Kyoto is a city steeped in tradition, and residents expect visitors to have a good understanding of their cultural norms and societal expectations.
-Be sure to book the Kyoto Luxury Travel Guide and refer to it often to avoid social faux pas.
+Be sure to bookmark the Kyoto Luxury Travel Guide and refer to it often to avoid social faux pas.

 Since formality and tradition aren’t just reserved for special occasions in Kyoto, a visit to this city is the perfect occasion to visit a professional kimono stylist and rent a kimono for the day.
 There are even a number of kimono resale shops, so for around $500 USD you can purchase your very own kimono to take home as an incredible, sentimental souvenir.
 Buy your own kimono, or rent one, hire a professional to help you put it on properly, and explore the town in style.
 About 80% of visitors and locals alike in Kyoto’s Gion district wore kimono, while about 25% in the downtown area of Kyoto wore kimono, so you can feel at ease knowing you’ll fit right in.